cannatag/ldap3/docs/manual/source/tutorial_operations.rst

 Tutorial: Database operations
 #############################

-.. warning:: **A more pythonic LDAP**: LDAP operations are clumsy and hard-to-use because reflect the old-age idea that most time-consuming operations
+.. warning:: **A more pythonic LDAP**: LDAP operations look clumsy and hard-to-use because they reflect the old-age idea that time-consuming operations
     should be done on the client to not clutter and hog the server with unneeded elaboration. ldap3 includes a fully functional **Abstraction
     Layer** that lets you interact with the DIT in a modern and *pythonic* way.
 With the Abstraction Layer you don't need to directly issue any
     LDAP operation at all.

-In the previous chaphter of this tutorial we have tried to access some data in the LDAP database.
+In the previous chapter of this tutorial we have tried to access some data in the LDAP database.
 As any system that stores data, LDAP lets you perform the standard CRUD (Create, Read, Update, Delete) operations, but their usage is someway rudimentary.
 Again, if you think of the intended use of the original DAP protocol (storing key-values pairs related to an entry in a phone directory) this makes sense: an entry is written once, seldom modified, and eventually deleted, so the create (**Add** in LDAP), update (**Modify** or **ModifyDn**)